larsgroeber/monaco-element/README.md

 ## Caveats

 Monaco Editor only works in light DOM, to make it work inside a custom component an `iframe` is created which loads `loader.js` (usually found in `node_modules/monaco-editor/min/vs`).
-When using this component, `<libPath>/loader.js` has to be accessible.
+When using this component `<libPath>/loader.js` has to be accessible.

 ### Polymer